Stax

 Is Morse code still used today?

 Yes, though rarely.
 Amateur radio operators (ham radio) still use Morse code and a valid Morse proficiency licence exists in many countries.
-Morse code is also used in aviation as a backup identification system for VOR and NDB navigation beacons.
+Morse code is also used in aviation backup identification system for VOR and NDB navigation beacons.
 It remains useful in emergency situations where voice communication is impossible.

 Related tools